Snowmelt leads to heavy flooding from Southwest to Rockies – KION546

 Meanwhile, heavy snowpack and highs expected to reach 60 degrees Thursday were causing flooding in northwest Colorado, where transportation officials closed Highway 40 between Craig and Steamboat Springs, a popular ski area that has received more than 400 inches (1,016 centimeters) of snow this winter.

-Flooding in the small mountain town of Hayden forced the closure of schools for the day, and rain was possible in the area Thursday afternoon before turning to snow overnight.
+Flooding in the small mountain town of Hayden forced schools to close.
+Rain was in the forecast Thursday afternoon, with the expectation of turning to snow overnight.

-The Colorado Department of Transportation posted photos online showing Dry Creek spilling over its banks at a bridge in Hayden, as well as floodwater threatening several parked recreational vehicles.
+The Colorado Department of Transportation posted photos online showing Dry Creek spilling over its banks at a bridge there, as well as floodwater threatening several parked recreational vehicles.

-The National Weather Service issued a flood advisory through midday Saturday, warning that some roads may become impassable and urging motorists not to drive through flooded river crossings.
+The National Weather Service said some roads might become impassable during the weekend and urged motorists not to drive through flooded crossings.

-There were no reports of major damage in Utah or Colorado as of Thursday.
+There were no reports of major damage, however, in Utah or Colorado as of Thursday.

-As rapid snowmelt and possible April showers stoke fears of heavy flooding in the Northern Plains, state officials are announcing flood response plans, and residents are assembling thousands — if not hundreds of thousands — of sandbags to combat floods themselves.
+In the Northern Plains, a speedy snowmelt and possible April showers stoked fears of heavy flooding.
+Residents have been assembling thousands — if not hundreds of thousands — of sandbags to hold back water.

-The Red River Valley, which includes Fargo in North Dakota and Moorhead in Minnesota, is facing flood threats as warm weather melts the snow left behind from one of the snowiest winters on record in the two states.
+The Red River Valley, which includes Fargo in North Dakota and Moorhead in Minnesota, had one of the snowiest winters on record.
+Heavy rain could cause the river to rise quickly, Moorhead city engineer Bob Zimmerman told Minnesota Public Radio.

-And given the spring timing, “significant rain could have a major impact on the magnitude of the flood crest,” Moorhead city engineer Bob Zimmerman said to Minnesota Public Radio.
-“That’s the one wild card at this point that we really can’t predict.”
+Minnesota’s Democratic Gov. Tim Walz said Thursday at a news conference that the state is ready to respond with financial help for flooding if needed.

+He added that warmer temperatures and rising waters from climate change have factored into the state’s months-long preparation for the spring flooding season.

+Local, state and federal public safety and emergency management partners have ramped up monitoring and preparation efforts, according to the state’s Department of Public Safety.

-North Dakota Gov. Doug Burgum has declared a statewide emergency for spring flooding and made the National Guard available to help fight floods in the coming weeks, the Bismarck Tribune reported.
+North Dakota Gov. Doug Burgum has declared a statewide emergency for spring flooding, and he made the National Guard available to help fight floods in the coming weeks, the Bismarck Tribune reported.
 The city of Bismarck opened sites for residents to fill their own sandbags.

+In northern Montana, the Milk River was expected to rise to its highest level in more than a decade and swamp some rural areas.

+Emergency officials along the river in Glasgow were patrolling the levee protecting the city of about 3,200 people to make sure it held up, said Valley County Disaster and Emergency Services coordinator Rick Seiler.
+Shelters were being arranged in case low-lying areas need evacuations.

+The flooding was forecast to continue through next week, according to the National Weather Service.

+Heavy rain was falling across the region on Thursday while snow continued to pile up at higher elevations, Seiler said.

-Associated Press writers Matthew Brown in Billings, Montana, and Thomas Peipert in Denver contributed to this report.
+Associated Press writers Trisha Ahmed in Minneapolis; Matthew Brown in Billings, Montana; Terry Tang in Phoenix; and Thomas Peipert in Denver contributed to this report.